Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 Ryan Adams began this year as he usually does: preparing to promote and enjoy releasing new music, with 2019 promising three new albums planned for release, a feat he attempted in 2005, the year of his critical, artistic and commercial zenith he was now attempting to equal and perhaps top.

-Image result for ryan adams He was on a wave of momentum (or mutilation) that began in late 2014 and had sustained him for the last few years: Adams had been selling his highest numbers of albums since the industry faded, earned Grammy nominations (his first since 2004), participated in joint-interviews with Taylor Swift and had his new record playing on cable news channel MSNBC when the first of the three new albums hadn't even come out.
+He was on a wave of momentum (or mutilation) that began in late 2014 and had sustained him for the last few years: Adams had been selling his highest numbers of albums since the industry faded, earned Grammy nominations (his first since 2004), participated in joint-interviews with Taylor Swift and had his new record playing on cable news channel MSNBC when the first of the three new albums hadn't even come out.

 Then in February, his life and the lives of more than a few women changed forever.

-Image result for NEW YORK TIMES RYAN ADAMS He woke up one day in February 2019 to his ex-wife and This Is Us star Mandy Moore blasting him all over Marc Maron's podcast.
+He woke up one day in February 2019 to his ex-wife and This Is Us star Mandy Moore blasting him all over Marc Maron's podcast.
 Then, the New York Times contacted him; it wasn't about Mandy, Ryan...this was much more serious.
 An article was coming out and the reporters were making him aware of the serious, life-altering allegations and only called him to get his side of the story.

 He didn't give them one and instead called them "rats" on Twitter, just as his own profile page (a place he's used to seeing near-universal praise) became a platform for millennial vitriol and cries for him to die or disappear after the news unfolded.